Appeal Declined - Trial Date Locked In for 12 April 2027

-We have had a small number of enquiries from class members who wish to leave the class action as they are selling their property, or their circumstances have changed.
-We just want to remind everyone that it costs nothing to be part of the class action or to leave it, and we will not force you to remain part of the class action if you do not wish to.
+Also, we have had a small number of enquiries from class members who wish to leave the class action as they are selling their property, or their circumstances have changed.
+We just want to remind everyone that it costs nothing to be part of the class action, or to leave it, and we will not force you to remain part of the class action if you do not wish to.

 However, as the High Court administers the list of class members, anyone who wishes to leave the class has to write to the Registrar of the High Court in Christchurch, their email address is christchurchhc@justice.govt.nz.
 The Registrar will then ask both EQC and Grant Shand if they oppose the class members wishes to leave.